nicholasbishop/simplecmd/README.md

 ## Usage

 Rename pkgxyz/ to your package's name.
-Find and replace instances of "pkgxyz" to your package name.
+Find and replace instances of "pkgxyz" with your package name.
+Find and replace instances of "TODO" in setup.py with useful metadata.